castano/nvidia-texture-tools/NVIDIA_Texture_Tools_README.txt

 $ nvcompress [options] infile [outfile]

-where 'infile' is and TGA, PNG or JPG file, 'outfile' is a DDS file and 'options' is one or more of the following:
+where 'infile' is and TGA, PNG, PSD, DDS or JPG file, 'outfile' is a DDS file and 'options' is one or more of the following:

 Input options:
   -color   	The input image is a color map (default).